chin-rcip/diagrams.net_libraries/README.md

 A custom library is a set of pre-designed shapes that can be easily dragged and dropped in the drawing canvas to facilitate the drawing process.
 It is usually found on the left side panel of the diagrams.net editor.

 Each library contains the shapes of all the [classes](https://chin-rcip.github.io/collections-model/en/resources/current/glossary#class-noun) as well as the connectors for the [properties](https://chin-rcip.github.io/collections-model/en/resources/current/glossary#property-noun) of each ontology.
-The colour scheme (see below) is based on a proposal by George Bruseker for [CIDOC CRM](http://www.cidoc-crm.org/).
+The colour scheme (see below) is based on a proposal by CIDOC CRM SIG for [CIDOC CRM](http://www.cidoc-crm.org/).

 ![](/images/color_en.png)